fbn776/AssistScript/docs/Create-custom-commands.md

-# How to create custom command in AssistScript
+# How to create custom commands

 TODO